Digby, Nova Scotia: Best Things to Do – Top Picks

 Choosing the Right Tour for You

 When selecting a tour, consider your comfort and preferences.
 Some tours focus on speed, getting you closer to the action quickly, while others prioritize stability for a smoother ride.
-The Bay of Fundy is home to multiple whale species, including humpback, minke, and fin whales, making every trip unique6.
+The Bay of Fundy is home to multiple whale species, including humpback, minke, and fin whales, making every trip unique.

 Pair your tour with a scenic drive along the coast for a complete experience.
-The area’s dramatic tides, rising as much as 16 meters, create a stunning backdrop for your adventure6.
+The area’s dramatic tides, rising as much as 16 meters, create a stunning backdrop for your adventure.
 Whether you’re traveling solo or with family, there’s a tour that fits your needs.

-Plan your visit between May and September for the best whale watching opportunities7.
+Plan your visit between May and September for the best whale watching opportunities.
 During this time, the waters are teeming with marine life, and the weather is ideal for outdoor activities.
 Don’t forget to bring a camera—you’ll want to capture every moment of this unforgettable experience.

 Savor the Taste of Fresh Seafood and Scallops